La culpa (TV series)

-La culpa (English: The Guilt) is a Mexican telenovela produced by Yuri Breña and Pinkye Morris for Televisa.
+La culpa ('The Guilt') is a Mexican telenovela produced by Yuri Breña and Pinkye Morris for Televisa.
 It premiered on Canal de las Estrellas on August 12, 1996 and ended on October 11, 1996.

 Tiaré Scanda and Raúl Araiza starred as protagonists, while the leading actors Manuel Ojeda and Pedro Armendariz, Jr. starred as antagonists.
 Alma Muriel starred as stellar performances.

 Plot

 Isabel, adopted daughter of Mariano and Andrea Lagarde, meets Miguel, son of a former boxing champion, middle class but with a bright future.
 The two fall madly in love, but Miguel is involved in the accident in which Juana Inés, Isabel's sister, dies and Mariano tries to destroy the young man to do justice.

 Miguel and Isabel will be forced to leave behind their love and loyalty towards their parents to find the real culprit.